Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

 ## Requirements

-1. An Azure Subscription with full access to the environment
+1. An Azure Subscription with full access to the environment.

 ## Exercise 1: Deploy Azure environments